Tarquinous/project-groove/README.md

 - Trebuchet
     - min range: 2 -> 4
     - structure base damage: 0.85 -> 0.65
+- Thief
+    - Steal can now target transports, which will take it over AND kill the thief

 - Barge, Turle, Harpoon Ship, Warship
     - New mechanic: If the unit's action is to "wait", it gets an additional move-only turn